 To be honest, I’ve always hated including long, boring runs into my workouts.
 For me they seemed like a chore that I was always made to do as a kid.
 I knew it had to be done in some capacity, but I always questioned if it was the best cardio for hockey players.
-And for a hockey player, what benefit would it bring to take a 30 minute run or to move around a circuit of low intensity exercises if they don’t primarily use the aerobic system for energy production?
+And for a hockey player, what benefit would it bring to take a 30 minute run or to move around a circuit of low intensity exercises if they don’t primarily use the anaerobic system for energy production?
 Especially when I already stated above that the anaerobic energy system was the primary energy system utilized by hockey players.

 1. Improved Recovery